Jollerprutt/proxmox-node/README.md

 Please use your supplied password.

 ## Configure your Proxmox server
 Further configuration is done via the Proxmox web interface.
-Just point your browser to the IP address given during installation (https://youripaddress:8006).
-Default login is "root" (realm PAM) and the root password was defined during the installation process.
+Just point your browser to the IP address given during installation (https://yournodesipaddress:8006).
+Default login is "root" (realm PAM) and the root password you defined during the installation process.

 ### 1. Update Proxmox OS and enable turnkeylinux templates
 Using the web interface `updates` > `refresh` search for all the latest required updates.